PowerNet Board Members

 Dr. Velmi Galante is passionate about advocating for restorative justice that helps promote healing, repair, and transformation for individuals, families, and communities.
 Having worked with various multidisciplinary teams of diverse professionals she understands the importance of collaboration among various service sectors to help promote change and transformation of our criminal justice system.

-CHIEF SOCIAL WORK OFFICER – VACANT
+CHIEF SOCIAL WORK OFFICER – Juli Nixon

 Alan Chapman embarked on a career in Criminal Justice in 1987 working as a Youth Leader in a Juvenile Detention Center.
 His journey has taken him from servicing the adolescent offenders to the adult offenders.
 Alan has served over 30 years in progressive administrative positions in five states.
 While employed in these five states (Ohio, Indiana, Florida, Mississippi, and New Jersey respectfully), Alan had assumed the following facility roles: Recreation Supervisor, Unit Manager, Unit Management Administrator, Deputy Warden, Warden and Facility Director.
 Mr. Chapman is well versed in providing transformational leadership and overseeing associated functions to include community relations, policy development, management reporting, office operations, service delivery, employee development, and program management.